 “Lasers are also a good in-office treatment, but may require a little more downtime of four to seven days,” says Dr. Attenello.
 “Certain lasers have slightly lower settings to address the skin of the neck—this can improve sun or age spots, fine lines, as well as improve the skin’s elasticity.”

 Studies have shown that fractional CO2 lasers are an effective treatment for improving skin laxity and jowling together with skin surface pigmentation.
 This carbon dioxide laser removes top-level skin cells so new skin can surface.
 At the same time, it penetrates the deeper skin layers to stimulate collagen production, which ultimately tightens and plumps the skin.

 As Dr. Attenello mentioned, these lasers can have quite a bit of downtime.
 Lasers with less downtime, like Clear + Brilliant, typically need multiple sessions in order to see visible results.
-But regardless of which laser you decide to choose, those with medium to deep skin tones should proceed with caution.
-Lasers have been known to create excess hyperpigmentation in those with darker skin tones.
-So, be sure to check with your doctor before committing to a laser appointment.
+Regardless of which laser you decide to choose, those with medium to deep skin tones should proceed with caution.

 Find a Doctor

 Find a NewBeauty "Top Beauty Doctor" Near you